google/lasso/README.md

-# Lasso Lighthouse X Cloud Run
+# Lasso - Lighthouse at Scale
-### Lighthouse At Scale Solution

-## Introduction

-An implementation of the lighthouse tool running via puppeteer in Cloud Run.
+> A solution build on top of [lighthouse](https://github.com/GoogleChrome/lighthouse#readme) to ease testing large number of URLs at once via Cloud Run, Cloud Tasks and BigQuery.

-## Setup Guide
+## Getting started

-### To Run Locally
+### Running Locally

 #### Set Environment Variables